big-frog-518/SSD_Twitter/README.md

 # SSP_Twitter
 our project

-please  npm install express ,cors, mongoose, jsonwebtoken when you are first download
+please  execute blow when you are first download npm init -y npm init express npm init cors npm init mongoose npm init jsonwebtoken

+noted: don't upload any of the modules things